stigok/http2s/README.md

     http2s([options,] [callback])
     // callback is a function called with *callback(err, settings)* on done

+Two example scripts are available

+    // Automatic redirect from http:80 to https:443
+    // Needs special privileges for all ports < 1000 (or root access, but not advised) npm run production

+    // Manual redirect from http:8080 to https:8443
+    npm run development

 ## Options

   Below options are the default values